RHFieldProductManagement/baremetal-ipi-lab/05-baremetal.md

 > **NOTE**: You'll also notice that the IP address for Ironic has changed, it's now *172.22.0.3*, whereas when we were deploying it was *172.22.0.2*, only because it's now running on the cluster, no longer on the (long-since-deleted) bootstrap VM.

-Great!
-All looks good with the baremetal nodes!

 Now that we have our baremetal hosts registered with the baremetal operator, we can explore how OpenShift knows which `Node` is which.
 Every computer within a Kubernetes environment is considered a `Node`, but with OpenShift 4.x the cluster is more aware of the underlying infrastructure, so it can make adjustments such as scaling the cluster, adding new nodes, and deleting them.
 OpenShift utilises the concept of `Machines` and `MachineSets` to help it understand the different types of underlying infrastructure, including public cloud platforms like AWS.
 A `Machine` is a fundamental unit that describes the host for a `Node`.